dsalathe/blog/src/data/posts/002-entropy.md

 id: 2
 title: What is the answer to the universe, the life and everything?
 Entropy.
 description: Exploring how entropy principles from physics and information theory reveal the hidden complexities of software design, data quality, and system architecture
+description: Exploring how entropy principles from physics and information theory reveal the hidden complexities of software design, data quality, and system architecture
 publishedDate: 2025-02-16
 image: entropy.webp
 keywords: